-It takes bravery to be yourself, so we’ve decided to launch the Unlikeable Woman™️ initiative as a love letter to the women the world’s afraid of, because they refuse to edit and shrink themselves.
+The Unlikeable Woman™️ initiative is a love letter to the women the world’s afraid of, because they refuse to edit and shrink themselves.
+It’s a bloody safe space for excellent individuals who simply want to exist in their brilliance without society slagging them off.

 Latest news: Report from Good Shout finds that 50% of women don’t share their opinions in order to be liked.